Certification Renewal Process

 * Journal Study Groups: Certificants may organize journal study groups that meet regularly to review and discuss specific articles related to brain injury.
 These groups may be formed for the purpose of satisfying CBIS continuing education as well as other specific professional certification requirements (i.e., ASHA).
 Group members should take brief notes at their meetings.
 Group meeting notes may be submitted for CE documentation.
 One contact hour will be awarded for each meeting.

 * Published Articles: Authors of brain injury related articles can apply credits toward their CE requirement.
 Peer reviewed journals are preferred but are not required.
 Newsletter articles do not apply.
 Primary authors can receive 3 contact hours per article; secondary authors can receive 2 contact hours.

 Step One - Payment:

-You will need to have either completed your payment through our bookstore (links listed below) or have a check number in order to submit your renewal application.
+You will need to have either completed your payment through our bookstore (links listed below) or have a check number prior to submitting your renewal application.
 Instructions for where the check should be mailed are listed on the application.
 If you wish to pay by credit card, you can do so through one of these two links:

-After completing the renewal application and indicating your payment method, please be sure to sign and submit the form.
-You will receive your updated certificate via email within 3-4 business days.
+- Once all renewal materials have been received by our office, you can expect to receive your updated certificate via email within 3-4 business days.
 (Please ensure that your email address is spelled correctly on the renewal application.)